selinaZitrone/notebook_demo/README.md

 - Connect your Zotero database, and generate literature notes
 - Manage your knowledge using a Zettelkasten system
 - ...
-The vault contains readme files that help you learn about Obsidian and the vault and that point you to further resources about Obsidian and customization.
+The vault contains readme files within the Folder "00_GetStarted" that help you learn about Obsidian and the vault and that point you to further resources about Obsidian and customization.
 ## Get started
 To get started with the vault you need to do the following: